 The second consideration is the programmer.
 PIC16CXXX MCUs only use serial programming and therefore all programmers supporting these devices will support ICSP.
 One issue with the programmer is the drive capability.
 As discussed before, it must be able to provide the specified rise rates on the ICSP signals and also provide enough current to power the application circuit.
 Figure 28-2 shows an example driver board.
 This driver schematic does not show any buffer circuitry for RB6 and RB7.
 It is recommended that an evaluation be performed to determine if buffering is required.
 Another issue with the programmer is what VDD levels are used to verify the memory contents of the PICmicro.
 For instance, the PRO MATE II verifies program memory at the minimum and maximum VDD levels for the specified device and is therefore considered a production quality programmer.
-On the other hand, the PICSTART® Plus only verifies at 5V and is for prototyping use only.
-The Microchip programming specifications state that the program memory contents should be verified at both the minimum and maximum VDD levels that the application circuit will be operating.
+On the other hand, the PICSTART[®] Plus only verifies at 5V and is for prototyping use only.
+The Microchip programming specifications state that the application circuit will be operating.
 This implies that the application circuit must be able to handle the varying VDD voltages.